James-Gryphon/Launch-Menu/README.md

 **Classic Duplicate Handling**

 There’s the possibility that you may have documents with the same name.
 With this checked, the Recent Documents list will only show the most recent document with this name.
-With it unchecked, files with identical names receive their own submenu folders; the folders contain the names of the folders they are contained in.
+With it unchecked, files with identical names receive their own submenu folders; the files inside bear the names of the folders they are contained in.

 **Max recent applications**